interseroh/poc-spring-boot-rest-soap-services/README.md

-# REST+SOAP Services mit Spring Boot
+# REST + SOAP Services mit Spring Boot

 REST service usually are implemented by a code first approach.
 To use a code first approach to implement a SOAP service Apache CXF should be used.